Wsheerio/BoWind/README.md

 config.txt

 This is where you'll put your config settings, all entries are "option setting".
-Currently supports debug, background, and backgroundcolor which are bool, bool, hex triplet respectively.
+Currently supports debug, background, and backgroundcolor which are bool, bool, and hex triplet respectively.

     debug true
     background false